Jay-Z, Foo Fighters and The Go-Go’s nominated for Rock Hall

 Artists are eligible for a nomination 25 years after the release of their first official recording.
 There are two newly eligible acts in Jay-Z and Foo Fighters while artists nominated for the first time include Blige, The Go-Go’s, Iron Maiden, Warwick and Afrobeat pioneer Fela Kuti.

 Several candidates are looking for a second spot in the hall.
 Turner would be inducted for a second time, having gone to the hall as part of Ike & Tina Turner in 1991.
-King is already in the hall as a songwriter and she would go in again this time as a performer.
+Nominee Carole King is already in the hall as a songwriter and she would go in again this time as a performer.
 Foo Fighters frontman Dave Grohl is already in the hall as a member of Nirvana.

-If elected, King and Turner would become the second and third female artists inducted twice, following Stevie Nicks’ 2019 election.
+If elected, King and Turner would become the second and third female artists inducted twice, following Stevie Nicks’ 2019 election; she was also in as a member of Fleetwood Mac.

 “This remarkable ballot reflects the diversity and depth of the artists and music the Rock & Roll Hall of Fame celebrates,” said John Sykes, Chairman of Rock & Roll Hall of Fame Foundation, in a statement Wednesday.
 “These nominees have left an indelible impact on the sonic landscape of the world and influenced countless artists that have followed them.”

-Other nominees include: Kate Bush, Devo, Chaka Khan, LL Cool J, New York Dolls, Rage Against the Machine and Todd Rundgren.
+Other nominees this year include: Kate Bush, Devo, Chaka Khan, LL Cool J, New York Dolls, Rage Against the Machine and Todd Rundgren.
 LL Cool J is on his sixth nomination and Chaka Khan is on her third solo nomination.

 The class of 2021 will be announced in May.